 While starch is not ‘bad’ as such for the horse in small quantities, it can cause problems if the horse eats too much in one meal.

 The current guideline is to feed no more than 1g of starch per 1kg of body weight, so a 500kg horse could safely be fed no more than 500g of starch at a time.

 If your horse needs extra energy, look for feeds that have restricted starch and sugar levels and added oil rather than cereals.
-To help reduce the starch intake yet still supply enough energy for work, it is beneficial to add energy from fat supplements.
+For a good balance if starch intake is reduced add fat supplements.

 - Copra is naturally low in sugars and starches but has a high digestible energy content.
 Copra may support horses with metabolic disorders including tying up, laminitis or excitable behaviour.